-Update 3/27/2018: After a few months of writing, scheduling and posting entries for this blog, I’ve realized that my ‘mission statement’ needs to be expanded to encompass all of our public lands, not just the sites managed by the National Park Service.
-While I still feel that the NPS does the best job of the various agencies in making our history and national resources accessible to and enjoyable for the public, we often find ourselves visiting sites outside of this network.
+After a few months of writing, scheduling and publishing blog entries, I realized that my ‘mission statement’ needed to be expanded to encompass all of our public lands, not just the sites managed by the National Park Service.
+While the NPS sites generally form the framework for our itineraries, we often find ourselves visiting sites outside of this network.
 The agencies I often check when planning a vacation are

-- The Bureau of Land Management (221 wilderness areas, 27 national monuments, 636 National Conservation Lands)
+- The Bureau of Land Management (877 areas)

 - The USDA Forest Service (154 National Forests, 20 National Grasslands)